edgarfurkert/corona/README.md

 # introduction
-These projects were created during the Corona phase to get to know Spring, Spring Boot, Docker, Angular and Highcharts better.
+These projects were created during the Corona phase to get to know Spring 5, Spring Boot 2, Docker, Angular 7+ and Highcharts (https://www.highcharts.com/) better.
 Inspired by the analysis of the Roylab Stats Youtube channel (Coronavirus Live Streaming) I developed my own (private) data analysis based on several data sources to follow the development of infections and death rates locally (Baden-Württemberg), in Germany, Europe and all over the world.

 # spring-boot-corona-import